Voting Districts and District Representatives

 What are the responsibilities of MTDC District Reps?

-1. Know your district.
-Get to know as many of its residents as possible, and discuss their
+1. Knowing what matters to the rep’s district.
+Getting to know its residents and their

 interests and concerns.
-Seek out conversations with unaffiliated voters and
+Having conversations with unaffiliated voters and Republicans as

 and new residents

-• Hosting events such as fundraisers and “meet and greets” for candidates.
+ Hosting events such as fundraisers and “meet and greets”.

-3. Stay politically engaged.
-Know what the key issues are nationally, in New Jersey, in
+3. Staying politically engaged.
+Knowing what the key issues are nationally, in New Jersey, in

 Morris County, and in Morris Township.
-Wherever possible, find ways to connect larger
+Finding ways to connect larger issues (e.g., across

-issues (e.g., across the world or the USA) to things that directly affect the lives of voters
+the world or the USA) to things that directly affect the lives of voters in Morris Township.

 yourself!)

-• Help strengthen the ties between MTDC and allied group.
+ Help strengthen the ties between MTDC and allied groups.

-5. Attend governmental meetings as a member of the public to stay informed and make
+5. Attend governmental meetings to stay informed and make your opinions known.

-6. Help the local government do its work by volunteering to serve on local boards and
+6. Volunteer to serve on local boards and commissions.

-Democrats who are not district reps can help with these activities.
+Democrats who are not district reps can also help with these activities!